abbeyroad7/Terra-CotS/content/World/Misc/Rule.Cooking.md

 ### Experimentation
 In order to teach yourself a recipe, you must spend the full Cooking time experimenting to the creation of a recipe.
 During this time, you must have access to fresh samples of the ingredients as well as a source of heat or fire.

-At the end of the Cooking time, you must succeed a Cooking check with Disadvantage, or suffer the failure effect of the recipe, scaling in accordance to your roll.
+At the end of the Cooking time, you must succeed a Cooking check , or suffer the failure effect of the recipe, scaling in accordance to your roll.
+Higher DC > roll

 Once a recipe is completed, the ingredients are consumed, and that recipe becomes known to your character.
 ### Culinary Effects